-Located at the confluence of Icy Strait and Port Frederick, Hoonah boasts immediate access to outstanding fishing and excellent whale watching.
-We have often spotted humpback and killer whales working along the shores right in front of town.
+At the confluence of Icy Strait and Port Frederick, Hoonah boasts immediate access to outstanding fishing and whale watching.
+We have spotted humpback and killer whales working along the shores right in front of town.
 The rich waters of Icy Strait support a large and diverse population of marine mammals, fish, and birds.